 Bar Nancy is the sort of watering hole everybody wants to have in their neighbourhood – a sophisticated and relaxed spot, where food and drink options abound.
-Its cherry-hued front room – walls lined with bottles and large mirrors – has a big bay window and a comfy sofa where you can play the role of both people watcher and watched.
-Follow the short corridor to room number two, with its fireplace-warmed leather booths, or bask outside in the fairy light-strung courtyard.
+It’s a comfortable, well-rounded place for an evening of eating and drinking at the bottom of Ruckers Hill in Westgarth.
+Its cherry-hued front room, with walls lined with bottles and large mirrors, has a big bay window and a comfy sofa where you can play the roles of both people-watcher and -watched.
+Follow the short corridor to the second room, with its fireplace-warmed leather booths, or, bask outside in the fairy-light strung courtyard.

-The Westgarth establishment also knows how to mix a knockout cocktail from its long list of house and retro classics with a purist’s touch.
-Try a smoky martini made with Ardberg Islay Scotch whiskey and a splash of orange oil, or the Cobbler’s Dream, Rittenhouse Rye, Carpano Antiqua Formula and St Germain and Peychaud’s bitters, served in an absinthe-rinsed glass.
-They also carry a solid selection of beers, including Healesville’s White Rabbit and Fremantle’s Little Creatures.
+The Westgarth establishment also knows how to mix a knockout cocktail.
+Try a smoky martini (made with Ardberg Islay Scotch whiskey and a splash of orange oil), or the Cobbler’s Dream (Rittenhouse Rye, Carpano Antiqua Formula and St Germain and Peychaud’s bitters, served in an absinthe-rinsed glass).
+They also carry a solid selection of local and imported beers.

 The bar also offers a tapas and supper menu including organic beetroot chips with mint tzatziki, grilled haloumi on a crunchy section of baguette with rocket and prawn lemongrass skewers.

 Quiet by weeknight, save for the odd live band, Nancy makes for a low-key evening out, with a little extra bustle on a weekend.